NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerCloud/HowToSetupAWSEC2Server.md

 ![](https://user-images.githubusercontent.com/18140094/210726736-6c4a83b2-2580-4b4f-86e7-b4ead4f46082.png)

-*   In NICE DCV login screen, enter administrator as the Username, and the previously set password as Password
+*   In the NICE DCV login screen, enter administrator as the Username, and the previously set password as Password
 *   You should be able to log into the Windows EC2 instance

 # Step 3.
 Delete the environment